 The deviation of the arrow from the specified points is no more than the width of the arrow.

-A working sensor should have a resistance of 290-330 ohms in the absence of pressure, at a pressure of 1.5 kg/cm 2 170-200 ohms, and at a pressure of 4.5 kg/cm 2 50—80 Ohm.
+A working sensor should have a resistance of 290-330 Ohms in the absence of pressure, at a pressure of 1.5 kg/cm 2 170-200 Ohms, and at a pressure of 4.5 kg/cm 2 50-80 Ohm.

 Voltage indicator

-To check the voltage indicator, it is necessary to assemble the electrical circuit shown in fig. 9.
+To check the voltage indicator, it is necessary to assemble the electrical circuit shown in Fig. 9.

-For control, it is necessary to use a voltmeter with a limit of up to 30 V class I and an adjustable DC source (for example, B5-48).
+For monitoring, you must use a voltmeter with a limit of up to 30 V class I and an adjustable direct current source (for example B5-48).

 The error of the voltage indicator at points 12 and 14 V should not exceed +0.4 V.